 3. Volunteer throughout the year

 Have you got an extra couple of hours that you can offer to a local HIV/AIDS service organization?
 You might lend time in the kitchen at a local hospice, or if you have a special set of skills — say, accounting or legal knowledge — you can put those to use, too.
 If you’re particularly enthusiastic, ask about serving on a board of directors.
 Whatever you do, though, be sure to offer help throughout the year.
 Many charities have an influx of help during the holidays — which is great — but they struggle at other times, like during the summer months.

 4. Get tested — and bring a friend

 There’s nothing quite as stressful as getting an HIV test.
 Even when you know that you’ve been safe, even when you have no rational cause for concern, the whole process is deeply unnerving.
 But obviously, it’s important to go through with it: as many as 20% of people carrying HIV in the U.S. don’t know they have it.
+For anyone that does have HIV, the treatment is a lot more advanced than it was back in the day, allowing you to live a longer life.
+With this being said, the symptoms can be quite difficult to deal with.
+But with the help of solutions such as the use of medical marijuana, it might just get a little easier.
+If you live in and around the St Louis area of Missouri, then by looking into finding a St Louis medical marijuana doctor, you’ll be able to improve your health, while dealing with this diagnosis.
 And as crushing as a positive diagnosis might be, it’s better to know than not.
 Getting on treatment can result in a relatively normal lifespan and prevent HIV-positive individuals from passing the virus to others.